 The turning point for me was when one of the girls at his nursery came up to me with the softly softly approach and casually mentioned if I had thought about potty training, simply as he was often dry.
 It was one of those moments where I smiled sweetly and said yes he did need to be trained but I needed to set some time aside to focus on it and that it would be happening soon.
 I know that they meant well and in all honesty they are far more qualified at knowing when a child is ready for losing the nappies and far more skilled at actually mastering the task, not forgetting the ample time they have to keep up the numerous trips to the toilet that are required.
 No one likes to be told what they should be doing with their child.
 It wasn’t one of those moments where I felt like a bad Mum but one of those moments where I knew they were right and it was about time that I stopped sitting on my laurels.
 The very next day we officially started training.

 As I had planned to crack it once my maternity leave had started I had already prepared by buying yet more pants (a size up, seeing as the last ones were now too small) and finally grabbing a reward chart I had spotted whilst out shopping.
 The chart was cheap and cheerful and I thought it was worth a try.
-The chart was in fact a god send and I completely tramadol is generic for what drug underestimated the power of bribery with my child.
+The chart was in fact a god send and I completely underestimated the power of bribery with my child.
 It’s opened up a whole new world and this is to someone that was always quite sceptical about them working.
 I always thought that Beastie would not be easily fooled with a sticker, oh how wrong I was…